 - You can grow mazus grass – also known as creeping mazus – whose mat-like foliage is pretty, low-maintenance and resistant to moderate traffic.
 While mazus will not grow as much as your lawn grass, it is a great ground cover plant to pair with pavers.

 - Woolly thyme is extremely easy to grow and stays flat.
-You can plant thyme plugs in the spaces between pavers.
+You can plant thyme plugs in the spaces between landscape pavers.
 Woolly thyme also looks pleasing along a gravel path or as part of a drought-resistant garden.
 The bonus is that this perennial herb gives off a pleasant fragrance.

 Incorporating Pavers Creatively